Panama vs Costa Rica — what are the differences for travellers

 Key Takeaways

-• Costa Rica's beaches are known for their pristine beauty and surfing opportunities, while Panama offers a mix of Caribbean and Pacific coastlines.
+• Costa Rica's beaches are known for their pristine beauty and surfing opportunities on the Pacific side, while Panama offers a mix of Caribbean and Pacific coastlines.

-• Costa Rica is home to several renowned national parks, including Manuel Antonio and Corcovado, while Panama boasts the biodiversity of the Darien National Park.
+• Costa Rica is home to several renowned national parks, including Manuel Antonio and Corcovado.
+Panama boasts the biodiversity of the Darien National Park, but is less well-known for a system of national parks.

 • Costa Rica features active volcanoes like Arenal, providing unique hiking and hot spring experiences, whereas Panama's Baru Volcano offers panoramic views of both oceans.